AidanFarhi/cost-of-living-data-etl/README.md

-## This script loads cost of living data from S3 to Snowflake.
+## An ETL job that extracts data from an S3 data lake, transforms it, and loads it to Snowflake.

 #### To run locally